iNavFlight/inav/docs/Settings.md

 ### report_cell_voltage

-S.Port, D-Series, and IBUS telemetry: Send the average cell voltage if set to ON
+S.Port and IBUS telemetry: Send the average cell voltage if set to ON

 | Default | Min | Max |
 | --- | --- | --- |